dansmyers/ComputerOrganizationAndArchitecture/Assignments/3-Benford's_Law.md

 https://www.census.gov/data/tables/time-series/demo/popest/2020s-counties-total.html

-Download the file named `co-est2022-alldata.csv` and then upload it to your Assignment 3 repl.it workspace.
+Download the file named `co-est2022-alldata.csv` near the bottom of the page and then upload it to your Assignment 3 repl.it workspace.
 If you open the file, you'll see a series of lines link the following:

 ```
-SUMLEV,REGION,DIVISION,STATE,COUNTY,STNAME,CTYNAME,ESTIMATESBASE2020,POPESTIMATE2020,POPESTIMATE2021
+SUMLEV,REGION,DIVISION,STATE,COUNTY,STNAME,CTYNAME,ESTIMATESBASE2020,POPESTIMATE2020,POPESTIMATE2021, POPESTIMATE2022
-040,3,6,01,000,Alabama,Alabama,5024279,5024803,5039877
+040,3,6,01,000,Alabama,Alabama,5024356,5031362,5049846,5074296
-050,3,6,01,001,Alabama,Autauga County,58805,58877,59095
+050,3,6,01,001,Alabama,Autauga County,58802,58902,59210,59759
-050,3,6,01,003,Alabama,Baldwin County,231767,233140,239294
+050,3,6,01,003,Alabama,Baldwin County,231761,233219,239361,246435
-050,3,6,01,005,Alabama,Barbour County,25223,25180,24964
+050,3,6,01,005,Alabama,Barbour County,25224,24960,24539,24706
-050,3,6,01,007,Alabama,Bibb County,22293,22223,22477
+050,3,6,01,007,Alabama,Bibb County,22300,22183,22370,22005
 ```

 The first line lists the names of each field.
 The data is organized alphabetically by state, then by county within each state.
 The first line of data is the population for the entire state of Alabama, followed by the estimate for Autauga county, and so forth.
-The first entries on each line include some numerical encodings used by the census bureau to identify each county (notice that the entire state has a `COUNTY` code of `000`).
+The first entries on each line are some numerical encodings used by the census bureau to identify each county (notice that the entire state has a `COUNTY` code of `000`).
 Individual fields are separated by commas with no spaces.
 If you've worked with Excel, you may have used CSV files to encode spreadsheet data in text format: each line corresponds to one row in the spreadsheet and each comma-separated value to a column within the row.

 ### Reading the file